stefanhaustein/HtmlView2/README.md

-# htmllayout
+# HtmlLayout2

-This may become a simplified / cleaner / "Androidified" version of HtmlView.
+Cleaner, simplified and "Androidified" version of HtmlView.
-It's not really usable yet -- for now, use HtmlView.